 According to “The Amphibians and Reptiles of Missouri,” the Green Treefrog (Hyla cinerea) doesn’t occur in Carter County.
 Supposedly, other than an introduced population in Camden County, it’s limited to the southeast lowlands.
 My three year old niece Lauren would beg to differ since she found one today.

 Everyone, I think, is familiar with the bloom of the serviceberry or shadbush tree (Amelanchier arborea.)
-But most probably do what I do and put them out of there mind after the bloom is gone.
+But most probably do what I do and put them out of their mind after the bloom is gone.
 But, as I discovered today when I took the photo below, they really do have berries.